history-banner

 Overview

-You will also gain an understanding of the role politics plays at local, national and global levels and explore the crucial issues in contemporary international politics that are impacting our world.
-Our research-informed curriculum provides both the practical tools and the theoretical knowledge to understand a wide range of political issues and respond to the current social, political and economic challenges.
+You will also gain a deeper understanding of the role politics plays at local, national, and global levels, while exploring key issues in contemporary international politics that are shaping our world.
+Our research-informed curriculum provides both practical tools and theoretical knowledge to help you understand and respond to the social, political, and economic challenges we face today.

 Key features